 There are 2 main types of radiation therapy.

 External-beam radiation therapy: This type of treatment focuses radiation from outside the body on the cancer.
-This is the type of radiation therapy most often used when the intent is to try to cure esophageal cancer.
+This is the type of radiation therapy most often used when trying to cure esophageal cancer.

 Before your treatments start, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 Radiation therapy is much like getting an x-ray, but the radiation is stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.

-Internal radiation therapy (brachytherapy): For this type of treatment, the doctor places radioactive material very close to the cancer through an endoscope.
+Internal radiation therapy (brachytherapy): For this type of treatment, the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
 The radiation travels only a short distance, so it reaches the tumor but has little effect on nearby normal tissues.
 The radioactive source is then removed a short time later.
 Brachytherapy can be given 2 ways:

 For high-dose rate (HDR) brachytherapy, the doctor leaves the radioactive material near the tumor for a few minutes at a time, which may require several treatments.

 In low-dose rate (LDR) brachytherapy, a lower dose of radiation is put near the tumor for longer periods (1 or 2 days) at a time.
-This requires that the patient stay in the hospital during treatment, but it can usually be completed in only 1 or 2 treatments.
+The patient needs to stay in the hospital during this treatment, but it can usually be completed in only 1 or 2 sessions.